Skip to content

 Impulse vs Investment Framework

-Each impulse purchase has an alternative: invest the same amount and let compound growth build wealth.
+Each impulse purchase has an alternative: invest the same amount and let compound growth accumulate.
 Over decades, the compounded investment value often exceeds the original impulse amount by 3-5x at typical equity returns.
 A 500 impulse purchase 6 times annually at 7% over 20 years becomes 137,000 invested versus 60,000 spent — 77,000 difference.
 The calculator makes this alternative concrete for specific spending patterns and investment horizons.

-When Impulse Makes Sense
+When Impulse applies

 Not all impulse spending is waste.
 Purchases driven by genuine need discovered spontaneously, experiences creating lasting memories, items bringing measurable ongoing utility.
 Problem spending is purchases without lasting value, driven by mood or marketing, forgotten quickly.
 Framework: would you still want this purchase if you couldn't tell anyone about it?
-If purchase utility survives that filter, worth considering.
+If purchase utility survives that filter, worth noting.
 If utility disappears without social context or immediate emotion, likely impulse.

 Worked Example for Moderate Pattern